 Via the platform lirevoustransporte.com, airport users can download to their smartphone, tablet or e-reader the first chapter of any books available in five categories: Novel, Youth, Thriller, Essay/Bio, and Guide.
 Complete instructions for downloading are posted in the airport's rest areas, located mostly along the international jetty.
 After enjoying the preview chapter, passengers can read the rest either by borrowing the complete e-book from the BAnQ portal or by purchasing it from the leslibraires.ca site (in print or digital format).
 Users are also invited to share what they're reading on Facebook or Twitter, using the hashtag #lirevt.

-Luggage trolleys are available free of charge to passengers in the parking lots and passenger drop-off areas, as well in the luggage-claim areas and along the international jetty.
+Luggage trolleys are available free of charge to passengers in drop-off areas, as well in the luggage-claim areas and along the international jetty.

 Lost & found